-The Theoretical Debates on Environmental Problems (3 credits) is a core course in the doctoral curriculum designed to contextualize your understanding of the intersections of the scientific, social, and political dimensions of environmental issues.
-In this course, you will explore theoretical frameworks for defining, analyzing, and ultimately understanding environmental problems from both social and natural science perspectives.
-You will practice applying various theories to analyzing environmental problems both in class and in a written final essay.
+The Theoretical Debates on Environmental Problems (3 credits) is a core course in the doctoral curriculum designed to contextualize PhD students' understanding of the intersections of the ecological, social, and political dimensions of environmental problems.
+The course explores how theoretical frameworks at multiple levels help define and analyze environmental issues from various epistemological and disciplinary perspectives.
 This course ultimately serves as your debut in doctoral studies, and prepares you for doctoral candidacy as you work toward the successful completion of your comprehensive exams and prospectus defense.
 You will receive a letter grade for this course.